byexamples/byexample/docs/basic/differences.md

 ``byexample`` will show the differences between the result that you are expecting and the result you actually got.

-Image that you have a file with the following text:
+Image that you have a file with the following fragment of the GPL
+license:

 ```
 $ cat test/ds/lic.doc